Nold360/docker-borgserver/README.md

 ```

+#### PUID
+Used to set the user id of the `borg` user inside the container.
+This can be useful when the container has to access resources on the host with a specific user id.

+#### PGID
+Used to set the group id of the `borg` group inside the container.
+This can be useful when the container has to access resources on the host with a specific group id.

 ### Persistent Storages & Client Configuration
 We will need two persistent storage directories for our borgserver to be usefull.